ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Now you know about the staging area, let's talk about how to add your files to the stage.

 ### Adding files to the staging area
 As demonstrated in the [last post][git_add_last_post], we can add files to the staging area using various methods.
-However, all these options stage the entire file.
+However, all these options stage the entire file to the staging area.
 Below, I'll delve deeper, helping you become proficient in this.

 I'm utilizing [this repository][book_tracking_repo] for the examples, implementing changes to demonstrate how the commands work.

 ### Partial staging
 When we use the `git add` command with the `-p` parameter, we can review all changes introduced and choose which ones to add to the stage.

-Why is it crucial that I can consolidate all changes into a single commit?
+Why is important to think about it?
 Technically, bundling all changes into one commit poses no issues.
 Yet, if you appreciate an organized commit history and want to articulate your thought process, invest time in structuring your changes.
 I favor this approach because progressing in small increments allows me to later revert specific commits without impacting the entire implementation.
+When we are developing software, it is common to change our thinking and have another idea based on what we are discovering, and this way, you can change your implementation in a structured and organized way.

 Suppose I need to change a font name in a specific project file.
 As I do this, I find some comments inside the file that I decide to remove.
 Now, what should I write in the commit title?
 "Change font style and remove unnecessary comments"?
 Wrong.
 Combining all these changes in one commit can lead to confusion, as it may obscure the distinction between the primary and secondary changes.
 Let's explore how we can separate these into two distinct commits.